-reductions or delays in funding of development programs involving new information display technologies by the U.S. government or our current or prospective commercial partners; or the status of particular development programs and the timing of performance under specific development agreements.
+- reductions or delays in funding of development programs involving new information display technologies by the U.S. government or our current or prospective commercial partners; - changes in evaluations and recommendations by securities analysts following our stock or our industry generally; - announcements by other companies in our industry; - changes in business or regulatory conditions; - announcements or implementation by us or our competitors of technological innovations or new products; - the status of particular development programs and the timing of performance under specific development agreements; - · economic and stock market conditions; or - · other factors unrelated to our company or industry.

 In one or more future quarters, our results of operations may fall below the expectations of securities analysts and investors and the trading price of our common stock may decline as a consequence.
+In addition, following periods of volatility in the market price of a company's securities, shareholders often have instituted securities class action litigation against that company.
+If we become involved in a class action suit, it could divert the attention of management, and, if adversely determined, could require us to pay significant damages.